brunoreis-dev/brunoreis-dev/README.md

 Hey, I'm Bruno Macedo Reis. :man_technologist:

 - 🔭 I’m currently working on a finance institution with more focus in Frontend.
-- 🌱 I’m currently learning Assembly, C and Elixir Langs and bulding some projects to develop my base programming ( as Algorithms and Data Structure Challanges ) and math skills.
+- 🌱 I’m currently learning Assembly, C and Elixir Langs and make some projects to develop my base programming ( as Algorithms and Data Structure Challenges ) and math skills.
 - 📫 How to reach me:
   - My Email: [b.macedoreis@icloud.com](mailto:b.macedoreis@icloud.com)
   - My Linkedin: [https://www.linkedin.com/in/bruno-reis-9a937b189](https://www.linkedin.com/in/bruno-reis-9a937b189/)